Pierre Karleskind

 Pierre Karleskind (born 19 October 1979) is a French oceanographer and politician of La République En Marche!
-(LREM) who was elected as a Member of the European Parliament in 2019.
+(LREM) who served as a Member of the European Parliament from 2019 to 2024.

 Political career

-In parliament, Karleskind has since been serving on the Committee on the Internal Market and Consumer Protection and as member of the Committee on Fisheries.
+In parliament, Karleskind served on the Committee on the Internal Market and Consumer Protection and as member of the Committee on Fisheries.
 In 2020, he became the chairman of the Committee on Fisheries.

-In addition to his committee assignments, Karleskind is a member of the European Parliament Intergroup on LGBT Rights, the European Parliament Intergroup on Climate Change, Biodiversity and Sustainable Development, the European Parliament Intergroup on Seas, Rivers, Islands and Coastal Areas, and the MEPs Against Cancer group.
+In addition to his committee assignments, Karleskind was a member of the European Parliament Intergroup on LGBT Rights, the European Parliament Intergroup on Climate Change, Biodiversity and Sustainable Development, the European Parliament Intergroup on Seas, Rivers, Islands and Coastal Areas, and the MEPs Against Cancer group.